odino/odino.github.com/source/_posts/2018-08-23-secure-your-web-application-with-these-http-headers.markdown

 {% img center /images/wasec/win-hummer.png %}

-As soon as you click on the link, you then realize that all the money in your bank account is gone.
+As soon as you click on the link, you realize that all the money in your bank account is gone.
 What happened?

 You were a victim of a *clickjacking* attack: an attacker directed you to their